Best Acoustic Guitar Preamp Pedal Complete Buyers Guide

 Lead Author & Researcher

-I usually plug my Martin OMCPA4 straight to a Boss RC-300 Loop Station, which is primarily a looper but also serves as my all-in-one acoustic preamp and effects processor.
-It is a bit bulky though, so at times I just plug into dedicated preamps that are provided by the venues I play, like the SansAmp Para Driver .
+I usually plug my Martin OMCPA4 straight into a Boss RC-300 Loop Station, which is primarily a looper but also serves as my all-in-one acoustic preamp and effects processor.
+When I don’t feel like carrying pedals, I just plug into dedicated preamps provided by the venue, which usually is the SansAmp Para Driver .

 Contributors